MicrosoftDocs/learn/learn-pr/student-evangelism/create-manipulate-tables-using-datascience-library/includes/09-cross-classify-by-more-than-one-variable.md

 The `group` method also allows us to classify individuals according to multiple variables.
 This is called *cross-classifying*.

-### Two Variables: Counting the Number in Each Paired Category
+### Two variables: counting the number in each paired category

 The table `more_cones` records the flavor, color, and price of six ice cream cones.